 The Washington, DC area is served by three different airports.
-Residents of the Washington, DC area may use all of the airports depending on their specific travel needs.
+Visitors and residents of the Washington, DC area may use all of the airports depending on their specific travel needs.
 Depending on your destination, some airlines may offer better prices from one location than another.
 You may also find direct flights from one airport and not from another.

-Here is a summary of some of the differences of each airport.
-For information about flight reservations and pricing, you'll have to call the specific airline directly or check online with a reservation service.
+Here is a summary of some of the key differences of each airport.
+For information about flight reservations and pricing, check online with a reservation service.

 See a map of all three DC area airports

 Ronald Reagan Washington National Airport, commonly known as National Airport, is located in Arlington County, Virginia and is the closest airport to downtown Washington, DC.
 National Airport is the most convenient of the area airports for visitors staying in the heart of the city and residents who live in the downtown area.
 The airport is accessible by Metro.
 During rush hour, National Airport can be difficult to get to, especially from the suburbs of Maryland and Virginia.
 A short runway limits the size of the aircraft that fly in and out of Washington (the largest is a 767), so the airport only offers domestic flights and a few flights to Canada and the Caribbean.
 Reagan National was among the first airports in the country to debut TSA Pre-Check.
 This program opens expedited screening lanes to frequent flyers of Delta, Alaska and US Airways, active members of the U.S. military who show their "CAC" (Common Access Card) at the checkpoint and passengers enrolled in "Global Entry."

 Find out more about National Airport: Airlines, Parking, and Ground Transportation